 While many debate that he should have won it in 2015, Andre Iguodala’s defensive performance against Lebron James was too hard for the voters to ignore.
 But that’s all in the past now!
 Steph has been presented with yet another opportunity to perform a stellar performance and finally lay hold of the one trophy he doesn’t have.

-As it stands, Steph is the favorite to win this year’s Finals MVP, according to most reputable NBA finals odds sites.
+As it stands, Steph is the favorite to win this year’s Finals MVP.
 He has, without a doubt, been the most important player for the Warriors against a Celtics team who overcame the Brooklyn Nets offensive powerhouse, reigning Finals MVP Giannis Antetokoumpo, and the top-seed Miami Heat en route to the finals.

 The Warriors are yet to play a 7-game series this postseason and look at the favorites to win the series.
 With a supporting cast that boasts a former DPOY in Draymond Green, Klay Thompson, who has been instrumental to the team’s championship run over the years, and a young an offensive core in Andrew Wiggins, Jordan Poole, Gary Payton II, and Keyvon Looney, Curry has all it takes to lead his team to their fourth ring in eight years and win the much-coveted Finals MVP trophy.